Muv Cannabis Dispensaries of Florida

 Cannabidivarin

-Cannabidivarin, also known as cannabidivarol or CBDV, is a non-psychoactive cannabinoid.
-It is one of over 100 cannabinoids identified from the Cannabis plant that can modulate the physiological activity of Cannabis.
+Cannabidivarin, or CBDV, is a non-psychoactive cannabinoid.
+It is one of 100 cannabinoids identified from the cannabis plant that can modulate the physiological activity of cannabis.

 Cannabidivarin has been associated with the following benefits: